wix/stylable/_docs/references/pseudo-elements.md

 ```

 > **Note**:
 > Overriding pseudo-elements changes the targeting in the overriding stylesheet and not in the stylesheet being extended.
-This can have adverse effects on performance.